JosueVerAlar/JosueVerAlar/README.md

 - 💞️ I’m looking to collaborate on technological projects with applications in the territory, such as drones, geographical information systems, etc.

-- 📫 How to reach me; send me an email to jva.urbanismo@gmail.com and I will get back to you as soon as possible.
+- 📫 How to reach me; send me an email to jva.urbanismo@gmail.com and I will get back to you as soon as possible or
+- you can also contact me by LinkedIn at https://www.linkedin.com/in/josue-vergara/

 <!---
 JosueVerAlar/JosueVerAlar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.